-"Ah, sorry to bother you, Mrs Komatsu."
-Tsuzuki, of course, started turning on the charm immediately.
-"We haven't yet made your acquaintance, but my partner and I were hoping to have an opportunity to speak to you about something rather sensitive.
+"Ah, sorry to bother you, Mrs. Komatsu," Tsuzuki said, turning on the charm immediately.
+"We haven't yet made your acquaintance, but my partner and I were hoping to have an opportunity to speak to you about a rather sensitive matter which I think you'll find in your interest.
 Let me assure you, first of all, that we are not with the police—"

 "I know who you are, servants of Yomi."

-That archaic name made Tsuzuki pause for a moment, during which Hisoka filled in for him, "I know you've already been interviewed, ma'am, about your involvement with a boy named Fujisawa, so forgive us for troubling you.
+Hisoka filled in for him: "I know you've already been interviewed, ma'am, about your involvement with a boy named Fujisawa, so forgive us for troubling you.
 But we're not here about that.
-We wish to speak with you," he said cautiously, watching her reaction, "about a man named Muraki."
+We wish to speak with you," he said while watching her reaction carefully, "about a man named Muraki."

 "We have no intention of harming you," Tsuzuki said, "but I doubt very much you want your neighbors to hear what we have to say."

 "Naturally."
 Hisoka noted her Kyoto accent with curiosity.
-"Do you think I'm afraid of a couple of shinigami?
+"Did you think I was afraid of a couple of shinigami?
 I am after all an acquaintance of—as you say—a man named Muraki."

-"We can't stay long," Tsuzuki said, even as he took a seat.
-Hisoka and Mrs Komatsu followed suit, the latter with the delicate grace of royalty.
-It made Hisoka wonder just what she was for Muraki to have known her well enough to be able to pull such a favor as giving shelter to a strange boy.
+"We can't stay long," Tsuzuki said, even as he took a seat; and Hisoka and Mrs. Komatsu followed suit, the latter with the delicate but weary grace of royalty.
+It made Hisoka wonder just what she was for Muraki, if he had been able to pull such a favor of her as giving shelter to a strange boy.
 Tsuzuki's eyes never left the woman's.
 "We only came to ask you what you know about him."

-"Where to start?" the woman said as she poured herself a cup of coffee so strong it invigorated Hisoka just to smell it.
-"I've known Muraki for a long time, Mr Shinigami.
-Although it is difficult to say just how much anyone really knows that man, isn't it?
-Where the doctor ends and where the real Muraki begins, if there is even such a person, even I cannot say."
+"Where to start?" the woman said as she poured herself a cup of tea.
+"I've known Muraki for a long time, Mr. Shinigami.
+Although it is difficult to say just how much anyone really knows about him, isn't it?
+Where the doctor ends and where the real Muraki Kazutaka begins, if there is even such a person."

 "I'm sorry," Tsuzuki said.
-"Just how long have you known him?"
+"Just how long have you known that man?"

 She sighed as she returned her cup to its saucer.
 "You certainly don't waste any time getting to your point.
 What a personal question."

-Tsuzuki did not miss a beat.
+But Tsuzuki did not miss a beat.
 "Please disregard it then.
 It's just that we need to find him.
-It's a matter of the utmost importance to our ministry, Mrs Komatsu—"
+It's a matter of the utmost importance to our ministry, Mrs. Komatsu—"